top of page

 1. The Behavior Lists

 We work with a sponsor to identify our behaviors into three lists—Qualifying Behaviors, Dangerous Behaviors and Recovery Behaviors.
 When we define our abstinence, we gain awareness of what we are doing and where we are in our recovery.
-For how to make these lists, read Three Lists.

 2. Sponsorship